Daniella Rahme

-Daniella Yousef Rahme (دانييلا يوسف رحمة; 13 October 1990) is a Lebanese Australian actress, dancer, tv host and beauty pageant titleholder.
-She was winner of Dancing with the Stars: Raqs el Noujoum season 2.
+Daniella Youssef Rahme (دانييلا يوسف رحمة; 13 October 1990) is a Lebanese Australian actress, dancer, TV host and beauty pageant titleholder.
+She is the winner of the second season of Dancing with the Stars: Raqs Al Noujoum.

 Early life

-Daniella Rahme was born in Sydney to Lebanese singer Youssef Rahme, who immigrated to Australia during the Lebanese Civil War and a Lebanese mother.
+Daniella Rahme was born in Sydney to Lebanese parents who immigrated to Australia during the Lebanese Civil War.
+Her father is the Lebanese singer Youssef Rahme.
 She attended Rosebank College Five Dock in high school then went on to study at the National Institute of Dramatic Art and Macquarie University in Sydney.
 She later resumed her studies at Notre Dame University–Louaize, Zouk Mosbeh.

 Career

-Daniella's first TV Foot Locker commercial was in 2009.
-Later on, she was selected to participate in the second edition of Dancing with the Stars: Raqs el Noujoum in 2014.
+Following her first TV Foot Locker commercial in 2009, Daniella was selected to participate in the second edition of Dancing with the Stars: Raqs el Noujoum in 2014.
 Her boundless energy, captivating presence, and lauded performances quickly made her a fan favorite, and she was crowned the winner.
-She then went on to host The MBC X Factor, followed by the popular talent show, Arab Casting, on Abu Dhabi TV.
+She then went on to host MBC X Factor, followed by the popular talent show, Arab Casting, on Abu Dhabi TV.

 She has always had a passion for acting, fostering it during her school years by participating in theater and drama programs.
-That dream became a concrete reality in 2018.
-She debuted her acting career as Yara in Beirut City, receiving hugely positive reviews from critics and audiences alike.
-Then she acted as Farah in Tango sharing the screen with Bassel Khayat, Bassem Moughnieh, and Dana Mardini.
-The series was met with acclaim and high ratings, and Daniella's performance was greatly praised, earning the Murex d'Or for "Phenomenon of the Year 2018", and "Best Actress 2018" from Al-Anbaa in Kuwait.
+That dream became a concrete reality in 2018, when she debuted her acting career as Yara in Beirut City, receiving hugely positive reviews from critics and audiences alike.
+Subsequently, she took on the lead role of Farah in Tango, sharing the screen with Bassel Khayat, Bassem Moughnieh, and Dana Mardini.
+The series was met with acclaim and high ratings, and Daniella's performance was greatly praised, earning her the Murex d'Or Award for "Phenomenon of the Year” in 2018, and the Al-Anbaa Kuwait Award for "Best Actress”.

-Daniella took on her third lead role as Majdouline in The Writer that was streamed on Netflix worldwide, with the show reaching Trending status on the platform, solidifying her image as one of the most talented actresses across the Arab world.
-In addition, she participated in Al Awdah, and Awlad Adam which was streamed during Ramadan 2020.
-In December 2020, Daniella's series called DNA was streamed on shahid Vip and she played the role of Aya.
+Daniella took on her third lead role as Majdouline in The Writer, which was streamed on Netflix worldwide and reached the “trending” status on the platform.

-In Ramadan 2021, 2022, and 2023 Daniella played the role of Rym in Lal Mot.Daniella won as the best actress in Murex dor 2020 for her role in Awlad Adam, and the best Lebanese actress 2022 in Diafa awards.

 Criticism

-Despite Daniella's success, she faced much criticism regarding her Australian accent and that people can see its impact on her acting roles.
-When Daniella was asked about her opinion to what is being said multiple times, she said that her role in Awlad Adam proved to all criticizers wrong and that she "doesn't care".
-Also, she mentioned that she is focusing on herself, being busy, and she preferred not to answer what is being said on the media.
+Despite Daniella's success, she faced much criticism regarding her Australian accent and its impact on her acting roles.